 A continuing demand is placed upon the Commission to help Federal, State, and local units and agencies of government in evaluating and assessing the environmental significance and quality of specific development sites throughout the Region.
 Each of these evaluations involves field inspection work and requires that a report be prepared and transmitted to the requesting party.
-During 2010, the Commission fulfilled a total of 125 requests for such information.
+During 2011, the Commission fulfilled a total of 120 requests for such information.
 Most of this work effort may be divided into the following categories:

-- Requests for the field identification and staking of wetland and primary environmental corridor boundaries on individual parcels in order to facilitate consideration by local governments of private development proposals.
-During 2010, 13 such requests were fulfilled for sites located throughout the Region (see Map 6).
+Requests for the field identification and staking of wetland and primary environmental corridor boundaries on individual parcels in order to facilitate consideration by local development governments private proposals.
+During 2011, 20 such requests were fulfilled for sites located throughout the Region (see Map 6).
 Each of these requests was made by a county or local planner or engineer who needed detailed field information in order to properly carry out local planning and land use control responsibilities.
-Once delineated in the field by the Commission staff, the precise boundaries of environmentally significant areas were surveyed by private land surveyors retained by the local unit of government or landowner concerned and the results of the survey were placed on land subdivision plats, certified survey maps, and plats of survey. - Requests for field evaluation, identification, and delineation of wetlands and primary environmental corridors on large sites proposed for residential, commercial, and industrial development to determine whether environmentally sensitive areas of concern occur on such sites.
+Once delineated in the field by the Commission staff, the precise boundaries of environmentally significant areas were surveyed by private land surveyors retained by the local unit of government or landowner concerned and the results of the survey were placed on land subdivision plats, certified survey maps, and plats of survey.

+- Requests for field evaluation, identification, and delineation of wetlands and primary environmental corridors on large sites proposed for residential, commercial, and industrial development to determine whether environmentally sensitive areas of concern occur on such sites.
 The Commission encourages such evaluations prior to any commitment to detailed site planning.
-During 2010, such requests were fulfilled for a total of 36 sites located throughout the Region (see Map 6).
-Once delineated in the field by the Commission staff, the precise boundaries of the environmentally significant areas concerned were surveyed by private land surveyors retained by the local unit of government or landowner concerned and the results of the survey were placed on plats of survey. - Requests for the field identification and evaluation of environmentally sensitive areas, including wetlands, associated with transportation improvement projects.
-During 2010, 44 such project-related requests were fulfilled in response to requests by the Wisconsin Department of Transportation, the Kenosha including wetlands, with particular attention to the evaluation of the flora and fauna present on existing and proposed public park sites in order to assist in the development, redevelopment, and, in some cases, disposal of such sites.
-During 2010, nine such requests were fulfilled in Milwaukee, Ozaukee, Walworth, Washington, and Waukesha Counties (see Map 6).
+During 2011, such requests were fulfilled for a total of 36 sites located throughout the Region (see Map 6).
+Once delineated in the field by Commission staff, the precise boundaries of environmentally significant concerned were surveyed by private land surveyors retained by the local unit of government or landowner concerned and the results of the survey were placed on plats of survev. - Requests for the field identification and evaluation of environmentally sensitive areas, including wetlands, associated with transportation improvement projects.
+During 2011, 37 such project-related requests were fulfilled in response to requests by the Wisconsin Department of Transportation, the Milwaukee

-County Division of Highways, the Waukesha County Department of Public Works, the City of Franklin, the City of Mequon, the City of Milwaukee, the City of Oconomowoc, the City of Waukesha, the City of West Bend, the Town of Lisbon, the Town of Oconomowoc, and the Village of Grafton (see Map 6).
+County Department of Transportation and Public Works, the Washington County Highway Department, the Waukesha County Department of Public Works, the City of Milwaukee Department of Public Works, the City of New Berlin, the City of Oconomowoc, the City of Pewaukee, and the Town of Lisbon (see Map 6).

 - Requests for the field identification and evaluation of environmentally sensitive areas, including wetlands, associated with municipal and private utility and community facility development projects.
-During 2010, 21 such requests were fulfilled in Milwaukee, Walworth, and Waukesha Counties (see Map 6). - Requests for the field identification and evaluation of environmentally sensitive areas,

-• Finally, the Commission fulfilled requests for the survey of specific sites to identify and evaluate the flora and fauna present, including a determination as to whether any rare, threatened, or endangered species occur on the subject sites.
-During 2010, two such requests were fulfilled in Walworth and Waukesha Counties (see Map 6).
+During 2011, 19 such requests were fulfilled in Milwaukee, Racine, Walworth, Washington, and Waukesha Counties (see Map 6). - Requests for the field identification and evaluation of environmentally sensitive areas, including wetlands, with particular attention to the evaluation of the flora and fauna present on existing and proposed public park sites in order to assist in the development, redevelopment, and, in some cases, disposal of such sites.
+During 2011, seven such requests were fulfilled in Milwaukee, Walworth, Washington, and Waukesha Counties (see Map 6). - Finally, the Commission fulfilled requests for the survey of specific sites to identify and evaluate the flora and fauna present, including a determination as to whether any rare, threatened, or endangered species occur on the subject sites.
+During 2011, one such request was fulfilled in Walworth County (see Map 6).